RajaniLekkala/MyAppSample/README.md

 MyApp
-This is myapp for practise
+This is my app for practise